-With each move, I soaked up what I could find around me, including a broad swath of the Christian variety: from Catholicism to Mormonism, Protestantism to Evangelism, Episcopalian to Baptist.
+With each of our moves around the country, I soaked up what I could find, including a broad swath of the Christian variety: from Catholicism to Mormonism, Protestantism to Evangelicism, Episcopalian to Baptist.

-What remains of this is a deep affinity for Palm Sunday.
+What remains of this steeping in Christianity is a deep affinity for Palm Sunday.
 I’m uncertain why.
-Perhaps it was the take away.
-What child could resist holding her own palm, especially in a climate where none can be found.
+Perhaps it was the takeaway.
+What child could resist having a palm placed in her hand for keeping, especially in a climate where none can be found.

 Which may explain my delight at finding myself in a predominantly Catholic country last Sunday where palms abound.